|

 "notable men."
 I do not recall any biographies

+accompanying the photos.
 At that time, I made

 photocopies of the three pages that included men named